Perfect Thai Basil Chicken Recipe for 2: Quick, Flavorful, and Easy to Make at Home

 Expand All:

-Can I use canned beans instead of dry beans?
+Is it possible to use the canned beans instead of packet dry beans?

-Yes, you can use canned beans instead of dry beans in this recipe.
-Just be sure to drain and rinse the beans well before using them.
+Yes, you can use canned beans instead of dry beans in this recipe, just drain and rinse the beans first.

 Can I use a different type of cheese in this recipe?